 Conjugation or unification best defines this stage of love relationship.

 I’m sure those who have been in a relationship for a while, must’ve gone through all or most of these relationship stages.
 And for those who are still to fall in love, I’m sure you’d be well prepared now. 🙂

 “The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed.”~ C.G.
 Jung

 Once you are aware of these stages of love in a relationship, you know what to avoid and what to do so that you can easily move into a long term relationship, and let your love deepen and blossom further.

 Remember, good relationships need to be worked on all the time.
 You need to take out time, be aware, practice the skills, and take the risks too.
 Most importantly – just love your partner with all your heart.

-“Love, and you shall be loved.” ~ Ralph Waldo Emerson
+“Love, and you shall be loved.”~ Ralph Waldo Emerson

 Over to you –

-Do you believe there are different stages of love relationship, and have you gone through them?
+Do you believe there are different stages of love relationships, and have you gone through them?
 If you are in love, how would you best define the stage of your love relationship?
 Share your experiences.